Sign up for Ross Email

-You must have at least 27 credits with a grade of C or better in the fall and winter at U-M Ann Arbor in the year you apply.
+You must be enrolled in at least 27 credits at U-M Ann Arbor in the academic year you apply (fall and winter term).
 This excludes transfer credits, unless you transferred to U-M during the same term you’re applying to Ross.
 This also excludes all AP, IB, or A-level credits.

 Your application is due by March 31 at 11:59 p.m.
 EDT.

 The U-M Transfer Application will be available at the end of December.

 We want to get to know you and let your best qualities shine through — this is our chance to learn more about the person behind the numbers.